BlaineA97/Portfolio/ExploreJavascript.md

 # Javascript Examples:

-### Function Types:
+### Functions:
-  > Functions in JavaScript are generally declared as either a function declaration or a function expression.
+  * Functions in JavaScript are generally declared as either a function declaration or a function expression.
+    * Functions are written to perform a task.
+    * Functions take data, perform a set of tasks on the data, and then return the result.
+    * We can define parameters to be used when calling the function.
+    * When calling a function, we can pass in arguments, which will set the function's parameters.
+    * We can use return to return the result of a function which allows us to call functions anywhere, even inside other functions.

 #### Function Declarations
   > A function declaration is a function that is bound to an identifier or name.